Functional Ovarian Cysts (cont.)

-Because functional ovarian cysts typically go away without treatment in 1 or 2 menstrual cycles, your doctor may recommend a period of observation without treatment (watchful waiting) to see whether your ovarian cyst gets better or goes away on its own.
+Because functional ovarian cysts typically go away without treatment, your doctor may recommend a period of observation without treatment (watchful waiting) to see whether your ovarian cyst gets better or goes away on its own.
 Your doctor will do another pelvic exam in 1 to 2 months to see whether the cyst has changed in size.

-If an ovarian cyst doesn't improve in 1 or 2 menstrual cycles, your doctor may want to do more tests to be sure that your symptoms are not caused by another type of ovarian growth.
+If an ovarian cyst doesn't go away, your doctor may want to do more tests to be sure that your symptoms are not caused by another type of ovarian growth.
 Home treatment with heat and pain-relieving medicine can often provide relief of bothersome symptoms during this time.

 eMedicineHealth Medical Reference from Healthwise